Mirissa, Sri Lanka: Golden Sands, Swaying Palms & Coastal Charms

 After a shaky start, I finally made it to the summit and was rewarded with a stunning panorama of the whole beach.
 The descent proved trickier — I eased myself down the rock’s backside, inching carefully to keep both my footing and my dignity intact.

-Everything was delicious, except the salad, which was just so-so.
+Everything was delicious, though the salad lacked.
 Asking for chili oil and flakes transformed the pizza completely — a small tweak with big flavor payoff.
-Service was a bit hit-or-miss and the staff felt more distant than helpful but despite that it was still well worth a visit.
+Service was a bit hit-or-miss and the staff felt more distant than helpful but despite that it was still worth a visit.

 For the perfect ending, treat yourself to a massage at Secret Root Spa.
 Tucked into a lush jungle garden, this enchanting spa is pure bliss from the first welcome to the last peaceful moment.

 Enjoy a 60-minute full-body Ayurvedic massage with soothing aloe vera oil.
 From scalp to soles — even a gentle touch on the face — you’ll leave glossy and utterly relaxed.
 The whole experience feels wonderfully serene, capped off with hot tea in the garden.
-It’s delightfully affordable too: just Rs3,000 plus tip, about $12 USD.
+It’s delightfully affordable too: just Rs3,000 plus tip ($12 USD).

 And finally, a last fruity flourish: pop into Shady Lane Mirissa for a breezy lunch.
 An iced coffee and vibrant smoothie bowls make the perfect, refreshing pair.